 We are the Kannard family and we were sent to Rome, Italy from Fellowship Bible Church in Little Rock, Arkansas.
-We are primarily partnered with Italian evangelical leaders and our church, Breccia di Roma, for the advancement of the Gospel in the city of Rome through the training of new pastors, the planting of new churches in Italy, and the equipping of evangelical leaders around the world to gain a better understanding of Roman Catholic theology and practice.
+Clay serves as co-pastor of the church, Breccia di Roma.
+We are primarily partnered with Italian evangelical leaders for the advancement of the Gospel in the city of Rome through the training of new pastors, the planting of new churches in Italy, and the equipping of evangelical leaders around the world to gain a better understanding of Roman Catholic theology and practice.

 Questions people ask us:

 * “Why Rome?”

 * “Is it not one of the most religious cities in the world?”

 * “Is that not the heart of Roman Catholicism and the home of the Pope?”

 Rome is full of religion.
 However, it is almost void of the Gospel.
 If what we find at the heart of Roman Catholicism is a false gospel, and that is exactly what we find, then can it be called Christian?
 If not, then this makes Rome one of the darkest places in the world because over a billion people worldwide being led astray in the name of Jesus Christ by the theology and practice of the Roman Catholic Church.

 Rome is our home and the city where God has called us to work alongside our Italian partners for discipleship, church planting and leadership formation in the city of Rome, Italy, and the world.
 Will you pray about partnering with us in the work God has prepared for us in Rome?
 Will you pray for that the people of Rome would come to know the power and the hope that is found in the Gospel of salvation by grace alone, through faith alone, in the works of Christ alone, to the glory of God alone?